natcap/invest.users-guide/source/sediment_retention.rst

 Output\\upret_sm (tons): Raster containing the total amount of sediment retained from sediment originating upstream of each pixel, summed across pixels in each sub-watershed.
 Does not include the sediment originating from the pixel itself.

 Service\\sret_mn_wq (Sediment Retained) (tons/ha): Raster containing the mean sediment retained on each sub-watershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
 It is adjusted by the water quality sediment allowable threshold.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ECOSYSTEM SERVICE IN BIOPHYSICAL TERMS.
+THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.

 Service\\sret_sm_wq (Sediment Retained) (tons/sub-watershed): Raster containing the total sediment retained within each sub-watershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
 It is adjusted by the water quality sediment allowable threshold.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ECOSYSTEM SERVICE IN BIOPHYSICAL TERMS.
+THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.

 Service\\sret_mn_dr (Sediment Retained) (tons/sub-watershed): Raster containing the mean sediment retained per cell on each sub-watershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
 It is adjusted by the reservoir dead volume allowance.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ECOSYSTEM SERVICE IN BIOPHYSICAL TERMS.
+THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.

 Service\\sret_sm_dr (Sediment Retained) (tons/sub-watershed): Raster containing the total sediment retained within each sub-watershed, including sediment retained that originates upstream as well as sediment that originates on the cell itself.
 It is adjusted by the reservoir dead volume allowance.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ECOSYSTEM SERVICE IN BIOPHYSICAL TERMS.
+THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN BIOPHYSICAL TERMS.

 Output\\ sexp_mn (tons/ha): Raster containing the mean sediment export  for each sub-watershed.

 Output\\ sexp_sm (tons): Raster containing the total sediment export within each sub-watershed.

 Service\\sed_val_dr (Value of Sediment Removal for dredging): Raster showing the value ($(Currency) per  sub-watershed) of the landscape for retaining sediment by keeping it from entering the reservoir, thus avoiding dredging costs.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ECOSYSTEM SERVICE IN ECONOMIC TERMS.
+THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN ECONOMIC TERMS.

 Service\\sed_val_wq (Value of Sediment Removal for water quality sediment standard): Raster showing the value ($(Currency) per sub-watershed) of the landscape for retaining sediment by keeping it from entering the reservoir, thus avoiding water treatment costs.
-THIS IS THE SUB-WATERSHED MEASURE OF THIS ECOSYSTEM SERVICE IN ECONOMIC TERMS.
+THIS IS THE SUB-WATERSHED MEASURE OF THIS ENVIRONMENTAL SERVICE IN ECONOMIC TERMS.

 Service\\sediment_value_watershed.dbf: Table of sediment values for each watershed: total export, total retention and total retention value.